dolanmiu/docx/docs/usage/numbering.md

     numbers from each numbering level before this one.
 Thus a level text of `%d)` with a number format of `lowerLetter` would result in the sequence "a)", "b)", ...
-*   and a few others, which you can see in the OXML spec section 17.9.6
+*   and a few others, which you can see in the OOXML spec section 17.9.6

 ## Document-level bullets/numbering definitions (concrete)